cottsak/hammerprojectdotcom/_posts/2023-01-06-lambda-js-gh-actions.markdown

 ## Key Takeaways for Me

 * **[`serverless`](https://www.serverless.com/) is amazing!** Sure it's the first thing I found.
 But it made it super easy to set up my js project locally, run it locally and deploy it from the command line.
 I can't understate the importance of a fast feedback cycle.
-Since I lack a lot of debugging experience with vscode/ts/js it was important that I could `console.log` easily and run locally to try/fail/repeat.
+Since I lack a lot of debugging experience with vscode/ts/js it is important that I can `console.log` easily and run locally to try/fail/repeat.

 ![the Quick Start in the README is super terse with serverless](/assets/some%20of%20the%20quick%20start%20from%20the%20readme.png)